jkutner/jkutner.github.com/_posts/2016-05-10-jruby-ciphers.md

 A flurry of [security vulnerabilities](https://en.wikipedia.org/wiki/Logjam_%28computer_security%29) in the last couple of years has accelerated the deprecation of many cryptographic protocols and cipher suites.
-If you use Java or JRuby, you've likely run into this error:
+As a result, you might have run into this error if you use JRuby:

 {% highlight text %}
 Java::JavaLang::RuntimeException: Could not generate DH keypair
     from sun.security.ssl.Handshaker.checkThrown(Handshaker.java:1362)
     from sun.security.ssl.SSLEngineImpl.checkTaskThrown(SSLEngineImpl.java:529)
-    ...
-{% endhighlight %}

-Or maybe this:

-{% highlight text %}
-Caused by: java.lang.RuntimeException: Could not generate DH keypair
-    at com.sun.net.ssl.internal.ssl.DHCrypt.<init>(DHCrypt.java:106)
-    at com.sun.net.ssl.internal.ssl.ClientHandshaker.serverKeyExchange(ClientHandshaker.java:556)
     ...
 {% endhighlight %}